 Make it easy for both visitors to find (and search engines to index) content by cross-linking is an important strategy in your SEO processes.
 There are many plugins available that take various approaches to listing related posts.

-ELI’s Related Posts Footer Links and Widget is a simple but effective plugin that can relate posts by either Categories or Tags, and offers various configuration options.
-It produces a list of related posts at the end of each post, and/or in a sidebar widget.
+Shareaholic” is a simple but effective plugin that can relate pages and posts and offers various configuration options.
+It produces a list of related posts at the end of each post.
+It combines “Like” button options, meaning you get two functions with one plugin

-Using Tags correctly requires the application of some discipline to the process.
-It should not be a willy-nilly “shotgun” approach, where you assign hundreds of vaguely-related tags to every page!
+Using Tags correctly requires the application of immense discipline to the process.
+Getting it right is akin to mastering levitation, something most of us mortals will never master.
+Fundamentally, it should not be a willy-nilly “shotgun” approach, where you assign hundreds of vaguely related tags to every page!
 That’s just another, but far worse version of keyword Spam.

 Balance the use of Tags with the use of Categories to ensure that neither produce exactly the same output.